HebeHH/labtest-dashboard/README.md

 4. If no data is found in the `real` directory, the application will fall back to using the demo data

 **Note**: The `public/data/real/` directory is included in `.gitignore` to prevent accidental commits of personal health information.
 Never commit your personal health data to a public repository.

+### Converting Medical Reports to JSON

+It's very easy to get your lab data into the required format:

+1. Collect your lab test reports (PDFs, images, or even text)
+2. Use ChatGPT or a similar AI tool by uploading your reports and asking it to convert the data to the JSON format specified below
+3. Save the generated JSON to a file in the `public/data/real/` directory

+This approach saves you from manually formatting your data and works well with most standard lab reports.

 ### Data Structure